Tarheel Slim: As Tarheel Slim

 Bunn returned to solo recording, using the name Tarheel Slim, in New York in 1958, for producer Bobby Robinson's Fury label.
 His first recordings for Fury, "Wildcat Tamer" / "Number 9 Train", have been described by AllMusic critic Bill Dahl as "a pair of rockabilly raveups", and by another reviewer as "pinnacles of New York rock'n'roll".
-Both sides of the record featured guitarist Jimmy Spruill as well as Bunn.
+Both sides of the record featured guitarist Wild Jimmy Spruill as well as Bunn.
 However, the record was not a success at the time, and Bunn's later recordings for Robinson's Fire and Fury labels, in the late 1950s and early 1960s, were all co-credited to the duo of Tarheel Slim and Little Ann.
 Their first record for Fire, "It's Too Late" - described as "a doom laden dirge with Slim's tremolo laden guitar work and Ann breaking down into a sobbing fit at the end" - reached number 20 on the R&B chart in 1959; the record was also issued on the Checker label.
 Later records by Tarheel Slim and Little Ann covered a variety of styles, including rockabilly, but none were commercial successes.
 The duo recorded briefly for Atco Records in 1963, but then disappeared from view.

 In the early 1970s, Tarheel Slim was "rediscovered" by researcher Peter Lowry, and emerged to play solo, with acoustic guitar in the style of Brownie McGhee, at festivals and for college audiences.
 He recorded an album, No Time At All, released on Trix Records in 1975, with pianist Big Chief Ellis on some tracks.
 He also played with John Cephas on Ellis' own 1977 album.

 Tarheel Slim was diagnosed with throat cancer in 1977, and died from pneumonia brought on by chemotherapy, at the age of 53.